-Site Reference Site Name Gross Area (ha) Units Settlement Status H0503 Site on corner of Forest Road 0.57 9 Lampeter No known issues with regard to deliverability.
-Discussions with the site owner have indicated that development of the site will come forward during the plan period.
-H0504 Forest Road 4.52 90 Lampeter Discussion has commenced with regard to bringing this site forward.
+Site Reference Site Name Gross Area (ha) Units Settlement Status H0504 Forest Road 4.52 90 Lampeter Discussion has commenced with regard to bringing this site forward.
+Phosphate's restrictions introduced in 2021 now make this site undevelopable in the short term.
 H0505 Land adj Maes- yr-deri 4.20 105 Lampeter No known issues with regard to deliverability.
 Extensive pre-application discussions with the site owner and agent have indicated that development of the site will be forthcoming.
 Pre-App Q150046 in Feb 2015.
 Application A190013 for 95 units refused 01/03/2019.
+Phosphate's restrictions introduced in 2021 now make this site undevelopable in the short term.
 H0601 Rear of the Beeches 4.85 126 Llandysul Part of site has been sold to RSL.
-H0701 Land off Dewi Road 1.80 36 Tregaron Application for 42 units approved 02/2/2016
+Phosphate's restrictions introduced in 2021 now make this site undevelopable in the short term.